Pouya2077/Music-Player-Project/README.md

 <br>

 ***After finishing all these steps I had successfully completed my project, the webapp music player with its own databsae!***

+### Some challenges I encountered were...
+There were many challenges I encountered during this project because it was uncharted territory for me, but by staying determined I was able to improve and successfullly finishing my project.
+Overcoming these challenges helped me devise new methods and learn new concepts that will help me code in the future as well.

+1. Learning to use Streamlit.
+Streamlit is fantastic software with lots of useful libraries and functions to use, however at the start I had a difficult time learning their syntax and the way their functions worked.
+Eventually, by reading their documentation (from the official website) and following some tutoriels I overcame the curve and was able to use Streamlit adeptly.

+2. Creating and connecting an SQL database.
+SQL is a powerful language and although the syntax is quite simple it still took some time to learn.
+Using online tutoriels helped me through most of it and experimentation the rest.
+The hardest part was acutallly connecting the database to VS Code.
+Connecting involved many confusing extensions and administrative privleges that took time to do.
+After figuring that out everything went smoothly and the power SQL has was extrememly useful while creating my project.